 Why is it that TV, print, and outdoor media still works for the healthcare industry?
 It’s because everyone has different media preferences, and oftentimes consume both offline and online media before making a decision.
 In a 2012 Google/Compete Hospital Study, 84% of patients use both online and offline sources for research.
 Of those patients who used offline media:

-- 32% of patients use TV for research.
+- 32% of patients use the TV for research.

 - 20% of patients use magazines for research.